UniversalDependencies/docs/format.md

 # Morphological Annotation

-The UPOS field contains a part-of-speech tag from the [universal POS tag](u/pos/index.html) set, while the XPOS optionally contains a language-specific part-of-speech tag, normally from a traditional, more fine-grained tagset.
-If the XPOS field is used, the treebank-specific documentation should define a mapping from XPOS to UPOS values (which may be context-sensitive and refer to other fields as well).
+The UPOS field contains a part-of-speech tag from the [universal POS tag](u/pos/index.html) set, while the XPOS optionally contains a language-specific (or even treebank-specific) part-of-speech / morphological tag, normally from a traditional, more fine-grained tagset.
+If the XPOS field is used, the README file of the treebank should define a mapping from XPOS to UPOS values (which may be context-sensitive and refer to other fields as well).
 If no language-specific tags are available, the XPOS field should contain an underscore for all words.

 The FEATS field contains a list of morphological features, with vertical bar (\|) as list separator and with underscore to represent the empty list.